Making a connection

 Respecting indigenous peoples

 We respect indigenous peoples and aim to preserve the culture of indigenous communities near our operations.
-Our operations in Texas and Louisiana are not located in or on protected Native American lands, nor have our operations ever caused resettlement of indigenous peoples.
-Since the permitting process for the Midship Pipeline began in 2016, we have engaged with 18 Native American tribes.
-Although the pipeline does not cross tribal-owned lands, we worked with tribal representatives on extensive cultural and historical surveys and conducted outreach with local regulators, including the Oklahoma Historical Society and Oklahoma Archeological Survey.
+Although Midship does not cross tribal-owned lands, when the permitting process for the Midship Pipeline began in 2016, we voluntarily engaged 18 Native American tribes.
+We worked with tribal representatives on extensive cultural and historical surveys and conducted outreach with local regulators, including the Oklahoma Historical Society and Oklahoma Archeological Survey.

 Building strong communities where we live, work and operate is important to all of us.
 Across eight Oklahoma Counties, Midship is committed to being a standout neighbor, business partner, and respected member of the communities in which we operate.